kgroveshok/z80-homebrew/WORD-LIST.md

  RND8 (  -- n ) Generate a random 8bit number and push to stack | DONE

+ RND ( u1 u2 -- u ) Generate a random number no lower than u1 and no higher than u2 and push to stack | DONE

  BYID ( u -- s )   Get the name of the file in the current BANK using the file ID u | TODO